neoforged/.github/primers/26.2/index.md

         - `submitRenderPass` - Submits the current render pass, handled as part of the try-with-resources.
         - `presentTexture` -> `GpuSurface#blitFromTexture`, not one-to-one
         - `timerQueryBegin`, `timerQueryEnd` replaced by `writeTimestamp`
+        - `createRenderPass` now has an overload that takes in a `$RenderArea` for where to draw to
     - `CommandEncoderBackend`
         - `isInRenderPass` -> `CommandEncoder#isInRenderPass`, now `protected` from `public`
         - `submitRenderPass` - Submits the current render pass, handled as part of the try-with-resources.
         - `presentTexture` -> `GpuSurface#blitFromTexture`, not one-to-one
         - `timerQueryBegin`, `timerQueryEnd` replaced by `writeTimestamp`
+        - `createRenderPass(Supplier, GpuTextureView, OptionalInt)` is removed
+        - `createRenderPass` now has an overload that takes in a `$RenderArea` for where to draw to
     - `DeviceInfo` - A record containing information about the GPU device.
     - `DeviceLimits` - A record containing information about the limits of GPU features.
     - `DeviceType` - The type of the device performing the rendering (e.g., cpu, discrete graphics, integrated graphics).